BGarber42/congestion-map/README.md

 * **Choice**: Separate accepting the payload from the processing.
 * **Trade-off:** More complex application, requiring a separate worker process.
 Conversely, this made the `/ping` endpoint faster and more responsive.

+### Lambda vs ECS/Fargate

+The next problem was to determine the deployment architecture.

 ### Redis vs DynamoDB

 A choice was made on where the data should be stored.
 Redis was initially considered as it is both extremely fast and natively supported features that would make querying the stored data extremely fast.